Arizona State Statute 11-1008E: dog license requirements for the unincorporated areas of Yavapai County.

 Documentation of current rabies vaccination and documentation of spay or neuter status.

 - $5.00 for altered animals and proof of altering must be provided at time of purchase as well as current rabies vaccination for rabies anniversary date

 - $25.00 for un-altered animals and proof of rabies vaccination for rabies anniversary date

 - $5.00 for Puppies first year with vaccination, each year after will follow the altered or un-altered animal rules.
 To purchase a puppy license, proof of age must be presented in person or by mail only.

-- Renewal license can be purchased online with proof of vaccination on record, up to 3 years.
+- A renewal license can be purchased online with proof of vaccination.

 - Fee waiver for all registered service dog after application and affidavit has been approved and on file.
 Please contact the Yavapai County Sheriff's Office Animal Control to obtain a service dog application.